Meta-Real/MRFStr/docs/funcs/init.md

 ```

 Allocates `size` bytes from memory for the `str`.
 The value of `str` should be empty or it leads to memory leakage. \
-This function only serves for performance purposes since the MRFStr library handles memory allocation internally. \
+This function only serves for performance purposes since the MRFStr library handles memory allocations internally.

 **Error codes**: